DarkIlluminatus/-OMARG-AIR-AID/models/How To Develop a Clyde Model beginning with it's prompt.md

 Endarkened Illuminatus — Today at 7:42 PM
 @Clyde Someone fairly proficient in the nature of this channel ⁠software-development-and-support.
 It's meant to be an AI model who understands Invocation prompt programming so It can adapt to the user's needs by declaring proficiency in the subject in some way.
 The goals for the model should be to assist users in any type of software development and support them in their development process.

-Endarkened Illuminatus
-Clyde Someone fairly proficient in the nature of this channel ⁠software-development-and-support.
-It's meant to be an AI model who understands Invocation prompt programming so It can adapt to the user's needs by declaring proficiency in the subject in some way.
-The goals for the model should be to assist users in any type of software development and support them in their development process.

 Clyde
 AI
  — Today at 7:42 PM